llm-bible/llm-bible.github.io/_publications/liu2023contrastive.markdown

 bibkey: liu2023contrastive
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.17945"}
-tags: ['Multimodal Models', 'Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Transformer']
+tags: ['Fine-Tuning', 'Transformer', 'RAG', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Multimodal Models']
 ---
 We study the task of extending the large language model (LLM) into a vision-language instruction-following model.
 This task is crucial but